 26. The benefit of tea baths

 Teas can be used for various therapeutic effects such as anti-inflammatory, anti-carcinogenic, immune-enhancing, and more.
-A “tea bath” allows the body to absorb the tea and its beneficial nutrients much quicker than you could obtain by drinking tea.
+A “tea bath” allows the body to absorb the tea and its beneficial nutrients through the skin directly into the bloodstream—much quicker than by drinking tea.

 27. Glutathione : Reverse your inflammation

-When we are very sick it is easy to think our body is turning on us.
-Actually when we get answers, it turns out that our body has been hard at work protecting us.
+When we are very sick, it's easy to think our body is turning on us.
+But in reality, our body has been hard at work protecting us by creating a healing crisis.
 Glutathione, like histamine, is part of our body’s protective system.

 28. Acupuncture could 'treat inflammation and save lives'

-New study shown a direct connection between acupuncture and physical mechanisms that heal sepsis, a common condition in hospital intensive care units that springs from infection and inflammation.
+New study shows a direct connection between acupuncture and physical mechanisms that heal sepsis, a common condition in hospital intensive care units that springs from infection and inflammation.